The Battle for God's Grace

 Before We Continue

 In the fourth century, the Catholic Church began to dominate the religious world.
 Christianity was still in its early stages and vulnerable to various doctrines and influences that seemed to originate with God, but was actually created and designed by professionally trained men.
 If you were a church leader presenting religious doctrine that appealed to the people - along with sufficient political power and educational credentials - you could design a theology and forcibly inject it directly into the Church’s foundational beliefs.
-If your teaching was respected and repeated enough times, it would slowly and incrementally become tradition accepted on an equal level with the Holy Scriptures.
+If your teaching was respected and repeated enough times, it would slowly and incrementally become tradition accepted on an equal basis with the Holy Scriptures.
 Over time this man-made tradition using out-of-context Scripture as its defense would become “bedrock Christian doctrine”, or what some today might call “Historic Christianity”.
-But, just because something is old and historic – is never a guarantee that it comes from God.
+However, just because something is old and historic – does not mean it comes from God.
 Jesus warned about this common, yet dangerous practice that deceptively transforms the teachings of man into doctrines of God (Mark 7:6-7).

 Despite our strong disagreements with its core teachings, we also recognize that the Catholic Church consists of many authentic brothers and sisters in Christ who continue to work for change within the system.
 We understand that it has experienced some positive transformations since the fourth century, which includes the more recent changes initiated by the “Catholic Charismatic Renewal” (also called "the Charismatic movement") between 1958 and 1985.
 This movement (some call it a revival) supernaturally spilled over into the Protestant side of the church.
 I was personally involved in this movement, which radically changed my life - and I am not Catholic.
 Some Charismatic Catholic evangelists preached a "Biblically correct" Jesus-centered message.
 Others came to a saving knowledge of Christ through this same movement and had their lives and ministry transformed.
 Surprisingly, these revolutionary positive changes reached all the way into the Vatican at Rome.
 But unfortunately - the influence was not powerful enough to reverse some of the more dangerous and traditional doctrines which has existed within Catholicism since the time of Augustine.
 Regardless of all the good things that have recently occurred, some will still be offended by the content of this Bible study.